-Claude Messan Setodji is a senior statistician at the RAND Corporation, codirector of the RAND Center for Causal Inference, and a professor at the Pardee RAND Graduate School.
+Claude Messan Setodji is a senior statistician at the RAND Corporation and co-director of the RAND Center for Causal Inference.
 His research interests include applications of statistics to public policy, especially in health care cost and care, causal inferences, sampling techniques, and data reduction and visualization.

 Setodji's current work focuses on improved quantitative methods in health and child development quality assessments and the development of statistical methods for inference on ecological momentary assessment of health and behavior intention outcomes.
 He is currently working on causal inference propensity score methods in the presence of measurement errors in covariates.